-- Choose the slowest speed before starting up or down hills - · Avoid stopping or changing speed on hills. - If stopping is absolutely necessary, push brake pedal quickly to brake position and engage parking brake. - To restart movement, slowly release parking brake and brake pedal. - Slowly depress appropriate drive pedal to slowest setting. - Make all turns slowly.
+- Choose the slowest speed before starting up or down hills. - · Avoid stopping or changing speed on hills. - If stopping is absolutely necessary, push brake pedal quickly to brake position and engage parking brake. - To restart movement, slowly release parking brake and brake pedal. - Slowly depress appropriate drive pedal to slowest setting. - Make all turns slowly.

-TO TRANSPORT (See Figs. 3 and 11)
+TO TRANSPORT (See Figs. 13 and 22)

-When pushing or towing your tractor, ensure to disengage transmission by placing freewheel control in freewheeling position.
+When pushing or towing your tractor, be sure to disengage transmission by placing freewheel control in freewheeling position.
 Free wheel control is located at the rear drawbar of tractor.